-Council tax discounts - persons with severe mental impairment
+Council tax discounts - person with significant cognitive impairment

-Conditions that can lead to severe mental impairment (SMI) include:
+Conditions that can lead to significant cognitive impairment include:

 • Alzheimer’s disease and other forms of dementia